flowtick/graphs/docs/creating-graphs.md

 In `graphs` transformations are defined on nodes, which is why the node type is on the right side of the type parameter list.

-A value of a graph instance of type `Graph[Unit, Double, String]` would be described as
+A value of a graph instance of type `Graph[Double, String]` would be described as
-> a graph with no meta value and edges of type `Double` value connecting nodes of type `String`
+> a graph with edges of type `Double` value connecting nodes of type `String`

 `Graph` has common methods to work with graph instances: